Roles and Responsibilities

 • Hold a California Preliminary Multiple Subject, Single Subject, and/or Education Specialist credential.

-• Be employed in a teaching assignment for the current school year.
+• Be employed in a full-time teaching assignment for the current school year.
 Assignments less than one semester (e.g., day-to-day substitute teaching) are not eligible teaching assignments.

 Mentor Reassignment